duxor/ngx-fullscreen-directive/README.md

 # Angular full screen directive

-Displays a container in full screen mode
+Displays a container in full screen mode.
+Requires Angular version >= 15.0.0.

 ## Usage:

 - `npm i ngx-fullscreen-directive`

-- Import `FullScreenDirectiveModule` in a `@NgModule`
+- Import `FullScreenDirective` in a `@NgModule`

 - Add the directive to the container to be maximized and call `openFullScreen()` on the element which will trigger the full screen displaying.